21700340JuwonBaek/Haerangga/README.md

 ### 3. Major Features.

 - **Searching**
-  - <u>Search with filed name</u> : Get information about volunteer fields
+  - Search with filed name : Get information about volunteer fields
-  - <u>Search with organization name</u> : Get information about current volunteer programs of that organization
+  - Search with organization name : Get information about current volunteer programs of that organization

 - **Get information about nation**